Flat feet (fallen arches)

 Children’s feet develop at different speeds.
 All babies and most toddlers seem to have flat feet due to baby fat that hides the developing arch.
 The arch in small children can usually be seen when they stand on their toes.

-Most children develop a more visible arch by around age 10.
+Most children develop a more visible arch by around the age of 10 years.
 Some children might never develop an arch, which is perfectly normal and may never cause a problem.

-Flat feet can develop with age, as wear and tear on the feet causes the arch to drop.
+Flat feet can also develop with age, as wear and tear on your feet causes the arch to drop.

 Some specific conditions can also cause flat feet, including Ehlers-Danlos syndrome, cerebral palsy and muscular dystrophy.